cds-snc/notification-planning/.github/ISSUE_TEMPLATE/-onboarding--welcome-a-new-team-member.md

 # Meet and greet ☕️

-- [ ] Demo of the product with @stephenyates-cds  the product manager
+- [ ] Demo of the product with @yaelberger-commits the product manager
-- [ ] Chat about general team dynamic and organisation with our team leader Leanne Labelle
+- [ ] Chat about general team dynamic and organisation with our team leader @josh-cds
 - [ ] Chat with Lead Design @amazingphilippe
 - [ ] Chat with Lead Researcher @adriannelee
 - [ ] Chat with Notify Dev Lead @jimleroyer